 Okay, but don’t batteries burn out quickly?
 Not this one.
 The EcoFlow Delta Pro is set for over 6,500 lifecycles, meaning it can last for over ten years of heavy, daily use.

 Even then, it should only drop by around 20% of its original capacity.
 Compare that to others that only last for 500 to 800 lifecycles and you’ll see that this model pays for itself.
-For more information on the system, feel free to read our full Delta Pro review.

 Even many battery novices know that lithium batteries are the best and most efficient for energy storage.
 Compared to lead-acid batteries, nickel-cadmium, alkaline, and other common battery technologies, lithium batteries: